wdlsvnit/Omeclone/CONTRIBUTING.md

 **For Example:**
 ```
-fix: Summarize changes in around 50 characters or less write the issue no. in brackets (#12)
+fix: Summarize changes in around 50 characters or less.
+Write the issue no. in brackets (#12)

 More detailed explanatory text, if necessary.
 Wrap it to about 72
 characters or so.
 In some contexts, the first line is treated as the